Culinary Academy

 - Core techniques you’ll use in yacht galleys, home kitchens, and restaurants

-- Galley setup, hygiene, safety, and workflow
+- Kitchen setup, hygiene, safety, and workflow

 - Timing + pacing for breakfast/lunch/dinner routines that actually run smoothly